-Awardees have helped to improve the lives of people with gastrointestinal diseases and their contributions, leadership and impact have been of importance for the UEG community.
-Their work is widely acknowledged by the gastroenterological community.
+Each year we award an outstanding individual who has helped to improve the lives of people in relation to digestive health and whose contributions, leadership and impact have been of importance for the myUEG Community.
+Their work is widely acknowledged by the myUEG Community.

 Digestive health specialists

 - who have had a career spanning at least 30 years and are widely acknowledged by the broader gastroenterological community